 When a worker dies, certain members of his family may be eligible to receive survivors benefits, and those family members include widows, widowers (and divorced widows and widowers), children, and dependent parents.

 Retirement and survivors benefits are similar to SSD in that an individual must work and pay Social Security taxes, thus earning credits toward his Social Security benefit.
-The number of years that an individual needs to work in order for his family members to be eligible for survivors benefits when he dies depends upon his age at his death; while the number of years that an individual needs to work in order to receive retirement benefits depends on the year in which the worker was born.
+The number of years that an individual needs to work in order for his family members to be eligible for survivors benefits when he dies depends upon his age at his death; while the number of years that an individual needs to work in order to receive retirement benefits depend on the year in which the worker was born.
 For individuals born in 1929 or later, an individual needs 40 credits, which is equivalent to 10 years of work.
 No one needs more than 10 years of work to be eligible for any Social Security benefit.
 If an individual does not have the required number of credits, Social Security Administration will not pay any retirement benefits.